wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 2.3.13 =
+*   dummy update as it looks like a file previously uploaded was corrupted and svn would not reupdate without a change.

 = Version 2.3.12 =
 *   add code to trap and handle odd warnings experienced by some users on subscription.